rahul-siddhu/todo-list/README.md

 # Spring Boot To-Do List App

 A simple To-Do List application built with Spring Boot, Thymeleaf, MySQL and Spring Security.
 This application allows users to create, read, update, and delete tasks in their to-do list.
-It also includes user account creation and login functionalities.
+User sinup and signin is also added.

 ## Preview